Numerical treatment of interfaces for second-order wave equations: Conclusions

 \section{Conclusions}

-We have shown that it is possible to implement an interface scheme of the ``penalty'' type for the second-order wave equation similar to the ones used for first-order hyperbolic and parabolic equations.
-This scheme shares with them similar properties: Only data at points at the interface need to be passed between grids, and convergence is ensured for linear, constant-coefficient systems.
-This scheme was applied as well to a problem with non-constant coefficients, namely, perturbations of a gauge-wave background.
-The accuracy of the method seems to be as good as the accuracy of the finite-difference operators and of the time integrators used, and competes favorably with the usual first-order SAT schemes for all the cases we have tried.
+We have shown that it is possible to implement an interface scheme of ``penalty'' type for the second-order wave equation similar to the ones used for first-order hyperbolic and parabolic equations and for second-order wave equation with Mattsson et al.'method.
+Our scheme shares with them similar properties: Only data at interface points need to be passed between grids, and convergence is ensured for linear, constant-coefficient systems.

+Our scheme was applied as well to a problem with non-constant coefficients (perturbations of a gauge-wave background) and the wave propagation on the surface of a $2$-dimensional sphere.
+The accuracy of the method seems to be as good as the accuracy of the finite-difference operators and of the time integrators used, and competes favorably with both the usual $FO$-{\sl scheme} and $SO$-{\sl Mattsson et al.'s scheme} for all the cases we have tried.

-Note that for the wave equation in $n$ dimensions one would have to pass at the boundary $n+1$ quantities, namely the space and time derivatives of the fields, while in our case one only needs to pass the values of the time derivative.
-This is important for multi-block parallelizations for it implies that one obtains the same quality for a solution sharing only a very small fraction of the data one would need for a comparable (in accuracy) SAT scheme.
-This will considerably improve the scale properties of multi-block MPI computations.
-It might even be advantageous to use it when dividing a grid block into many smaller grids to be dealt by different MPI processes.
+Note that for the wave equation in both the $FO$-{\sl scheme} and $SO$-{\sl Mattsson et al.'s scheme} one must pass at the boundary many more quantities than in our scheme, namely, in addition to the time derivative fields, either all space derivatives or the normal derivative at the boundary.
+This fact is important for multi-block parallelizations in several dimensions, for it implies that one obtains the same solution quality while sharing among different computational grids only a small fraction of the data one would need for a comparable (in accuracy) SAT or Mattsson et al.'s method.
+This will considerably improve the scalability properties of multi-block MPI computations.
+It might even be advantageous to use it when dividing a grid block into many smaller grids to be dealt by different MPI processes as in binary black hole simulations in General Relativity.
 In this case the traditional way of doing it is to pass at the boundary the whole stencil needed to compute finite differences using centered operators.
 The accuracy of our method implies one could just pass among the neighboring grids the values of the fields, gaining a substantial step on scalability.